nitotm/efficient-language-detector/README.md

 ```
 Use `--prefer-dist` to omit tests/, misc/ & benchmark/
 Alternatively, download / clone the files will work just fine.
-(Only small DB install *under construction*)
+(Only *small* DB install under construction)

 #### Configuration

-It is recommended to use OPcache, specially for the larger databases to reduce load times on startup.
+It is recommended to use OPcache, specially for the larger databases to reduce load times.
 We need to set `opcache.interned_strings_buffer`, `opcache.memory_consumption` high enough for each database
 Recommended value in parentheses.
 Check [Databases](#databases) for more info.